jj1bdx/dcrx-10MHz-design/sw-measurement-rx-nextgen.md

 # Shortwave measurement receiver next generation

+## Status and licensing policy

+* WIP document: copyright retained
-To be disclosed once the related hardware and code is open
+* To be relicensed as open source documents once the related hardware and code is open

 ## Receiver hardware capability